ErinCGallagher/reactive-arcade-game/README.md

 2. clone or download this repository
     - Look for the green <i> Clone or Download</i> button at the top right of the screen

-3. Download & install the required pods
+3. Download & install the required pods (libraries) for RxSwift & RxCocoa

     i)  open the terminal

     ii) navigate to <code>ReactiveArcadeGame</code> Folder

     ii) run the following command in the terminal: <code> pod install </code>

-    - note: This step may not be neccessary
+    iii) run the following command in the terminal: <code> pod update </code>

 ### How to Open the Project?